pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   }
 </style>

 Shadow DOM directly influences how event propagates through the DOM.
 It took me quite some time to fully appreciate this.
+Even if there is a lot of content on the web covering this topic, I haven't found yet a page going into all the nuances shadow DOM adds to event propagation.

 This article is my attempt to give a complete overview of how eventing works in the shadow DOM.
-By the end of it you will understand:

-- how event propagation is influenced through shadow trees
-- what is event retargeting
-- how the composed path changes depending on the shadow root mode

 ## Shadow DOM and encapsulation